Diploma for the head of the White House: where and what kind of education did the US presidents receive

 Trump was not the first president to study poorly.
 However, there were presidents who studied, on the contrary, well.
 You can return to John F. Kennedy, who became interested in history and political science.
 He wrote a thesis, which was then published in the form of a book, which became a bestseller.

-Several presidents formally had no education - for example, the first US president George Washington, although he was an educated person through self-education.
-No one could say that he lacks any knowledge or skills that higher education provides.
-But the situation then was different, units received higher education.
-In most cases, the presidents did end up somehow.
-Even if these were higher educational institutions of negligible quality, 40 presidents had education.
+Several presidents formally did not have any education - for example, the first president of the United States, George Washington, although he was an educated person through self-education.
+Nobody could say that he lacks some knowledge or skills that higher education gives.
+But then the situation was different, only a few received higher education.
+In most cases, the presidents did finish something in one way or another.
+Even if these were institutions of insignificant quality, 40 presidents had education.

 On the subject: Spanish Flu, HIV, Ebola: How US Presidents Fighted Epidemics

-Presidents very rarely influenced higher education in the country, but sometimes they did.
-This topic gained political significance in the 80s, then it became clear that education is not only the key to personal success, but also to the success of the economy of the whole country.
-American education throughout its history, as it is today, has safely existed on the basis of private educational institutions.
-You pay money, you are taught for it, you get a diploma and go into the world.
+Presidents very rarely influenced higher education in the country, but they did sometimes.
+This topic acquired political significance in the 80s, then it became clear that education is not only the key to personal success, but also to the success of the economy of the entire country.
+American education throughout its history, as well as today, happily exists on the basis of private educational institutions.
+You pay money, they teach you for it, you get a diploma and go into the world.
 There are no general educational programs in the country.
-There are some nationwide tests that allow you to assess the quality of education, but there is no general curriculum at the level of all schools or all universities.
-Each university in collaboration with other universities and professional associations develops its own programs.
-Therefore, the presidents could do quite a bit in this direction.
+There are some nationwide tests that assess the quality of education, but there is no general curriculum at the level of all schools or all universities.
+Each university, in cooperation with other universities and professional associations, develops its own programs.
+Therefore, the presidents could do little in this direction.

-It is worth saying that, firstly, state educational institutions are only military directions, such as West Point, Annapolis, the US Air Force Academy, and the US Coast Guard Academy.
-Secondly, there are universities in the states and individual districts, which are mainly supported by taxes and budgets of these states and districts.
-They are also paid and allow higher education to natives of these regions for less money.
+It is worth saying that, firstly, state educational institutions are only military areas, such as West Point, Annapolis, the US Air Force Academy, the US Coast Guard Academy.
+Second, there are state and district universities, which are supported primarily by the taxes and budgets of these states and counties.
+They are also paid and allow natives of these regions to get higher education for less money.
 As a rule, these are very good universities.
 All other universities are private.
-They survive in the most severe conditions because they need to attract students who will bring them money.
+They survive in the harshest conditions because they need to attract students who will bring them money.

 The presidents organized soft loan programs for students who were supposed to pay for education.
 It also began in the 80s under President Carter and President Reagan, who invested a lot of effort so that these loans were available to as many people as possible.
 Many presidents, including over the past decades, have spent significant political capital and budget money on improving school education.
 Eisenhower's presidency coincided with the collapse of the racial segregation regime, and he made a politically risky decision when he sent troops from the National Guard to ensure that black children appeared in schools where only white children studied.
 Under him, laws were passed that allowed members of racial minorities to gain access to education that was previously inaccessible to them.

 By and large, all subsequent owners of the White House acted in this direction: expanding opportunities.
-Lyndon Johnson was the first to expand opportunities for the disabled - for children who had problems attending regular schools.
+Lyndon Johnson was the first to start expanding opportunities for people with disabilities - for children who had problems attending regular school.
 Then this list was expanded: children with special needs received the same rights as other children.
-School programs began to adapt for them.
-It was a long, complicated, expensive and very painful process.
-But now the American school in this regard is a great place, which is confirmed by personal experience of the author of the podcast, the father of two children.
+School programs began to be adapted for them.
+It was a long, complicated, costly and painful process.
+But now the American school in this regard is a great place, which is confirmed by the author of the podcast, the father of two children, from personal experience.

-American universities are a reserve of liberal ideas, and Trump is a conservative, so they do not really like him.
-His appointment as head of the education department at Betsy Devos has been criticized all the time.
-She believes that private schools work better than public schools, which are paid from the federal budget, the budgets of states and districts.
-And therefore, it follows that public schools that work poorly receive less money, and send money to private schools, motivating parents to transfer their children there.
-This runs into the fierce resistance of people involved in public education.
-They believe that public education should be accessible and therefore it is just necessary to improve public schools, and not to remove students from them.
+American universities are a preserve of liberal ideas, and Trump is a conservative, so he is not very popular.
+His appointment as head of the education department, Betsy Devos, has been criticized all the time.
+She believes that private schools perform better than public schools, which are paid from the federal, state and district budgets.
+And so it should be that public schools that are performing poorly receive less money, and send money to private schools, motivating parents to transfer their children there.
+This is met with fierce resistance from the public education community.
+They believe that public education should be available and therefore it is necessary just to improve public schools, and not to withdraw students from them.